MISTY MOUNTAIN METAPHORS

 He motioned with his sharp eyes for her to listen, and after feeling a quiet attention upon him, scratched the sweat that had been trapped inside a deep scar on his cheek.
 Then he began:

 “We’se born slaves.
 Born ’n chains wit’ah soul fo’ de purpose tuh work ’n dats ’t.
-Within de railroads, de fields, de pens, all ah ’t.
+Within de rail-roads, de fields, de pens, all ah ’t.
 Dey told us cotton fo’bidden, rice fo’bidden, tobacco ’n all de rest.
 But dem peaches, naw dem peaches okay.
 Dey okay tuh eat, dey okay tuh grow, dey okay tuh pick.
 Dey e’en bring ‘em tuh us each day afah’ workin.
 We’se use tuh throw dem peaches ’n de rivah late ’n de eve’nin.
 Mistah Henry, he’d drop ‘em ’n de firepit.
 Leav’d all kinds ah ash.
 Lak de color ah squirrels ’n such.
 Youse ain’t had de choice.
 Well, wife ’n kids ah mine, we’se throw’d ‘em peaches ’n de rivah tuh wash ‘em off.
 Call’d ’t natures seasonin’.
 Coase cuz we’se ain’t git no salted meat from Mistah Henry.
 No ma’am—”

 “Kids lak tuh be ’n de wahtah?”
 Betty anxiously interrupted.